Yout: Chapter 1, From CodeCademy to Dec 6th, #1 Product Hunt

 As the world felt like it was crashing down around me when I felt like there was no way out, I would work on it.

 I had to learn so much to be able to get it to average.
 Months had passed, my cashflow was now dismal.
 I could barely cover rent.
 Thankfully my roomate was understanding.
-Not many people liked him, but as the saying goes, I got to see another side of him.
-He taught me a lot.
+One of the smartest people I know, he taught me a lot.

 Once I finally had the back-end working at average speed, I decided it was time to try and make the front work some what decently.
 Presentation is everything.